morikuni/serializer/README.md

 }

 func main() {
-	s := serializer.New(
+	s := serializer.New()
-		serializer.WithMarshaler(serializer.NewJSONMarshaler()),
-		serializer.WithEncoder(serializer.NewTextJSONEncoder()),
-	)

-	// Register the struct to serialize and deserialize if err := s.Register(Object{}); err != nil {
+	// Register the object before use it. if err := s.Register(Object{}); err != nil {
 		panic(err)
 	}